hotosm/fmtm/INSTALL.md

 > If running Debian/Ubuntu, the install script below does this for you.

-[Git][3] to clone the FMTM repository.
+[Git][3] to clone the FieldTM repository.

 [Docker][4]
-to run FMTM inside containers.
+to run FieldTM inside containers.

 [Docker Compose][5]
-for easy orchestration of the FMTM services.
+for easy orchestration of the FieldTM services.

 > This is Docker Compose V2, the official Docker CLI plugin.
 >